 Any parent can tell you that vacations are never really vacations when you have the kids around, and this is even more true when your child has special needs.

-In addition to Preston’s needs, Jackson has anxiety disorder plus sensory issues.
+In addition to my his needs, my other son has anxiety disorder plus sensory issues.
 Oh, and insomnia.

 Not exactly a formula for travel success.